riebeekn/experiments-in-meteor-blog/_drafts/paging-and-sorting-part-2.md

       ...
 {% endhighlight %}

-OK, nothing complicated there we've just switched out the regular table headers with links.
+OK, nothing complicated.
+We've just switched out the regular table headers with links.

 Before hooking up the links let's switch gears and figure out what we want to have happen on the server.
 We'll want to specify not only a sort field but also a sort direction.
-This is going to require a change to both out publication and subscription.
+This is going to require a change to both the publication and subscription.

 ###Updating the publication and subscription